ministryofjustice/security-guidance/standards/cryptography.md

 ## At-rest

 At-rest encryption techniques can protect data while being stored and even during some processing.
 At-rest techniques usually protect against physical theft or attack methods.

+### 3rd Party Storage

+When using 3rd party services/storage from cloud providers such as Amazon Web Services (AWS) or Microsoft Azure for example, you must always enable encryption-at-rest by default.
+Ensuring unauthorised access to the encryption key is vital, therefore depending on the risks, the key management can either be managed by yourself or by the cloud provider.

 ### Portable storage